szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 240:** Make Goodberries generate six berries, each healing 2d4 instead of 1 point of damage and granting very slow regeneration for 8 hours

-Conceptually, I think it's a cool spell for druids and rangers, and it might be a teensy bit useful perhaps for the beginning of BGEE, but generally not useful after that.
-Now it will heal 2d4 immediately and add a regeneration of 1 HP per turn for 20 turns.
-Now it also generates six berries because I like the idea of having enough to give one to every party member.
+Conceptually, I think it's a cool spell for druids and rangers, but it's not too useful.
+Now it heals 2d4 immediately and add a regeneration of 1 HP per turn for 20 turns and generates 6 berries with each casting, and stacks of 12.

-Additionally, it allows stacks of 12 berries.

 **Component 250:** Make Earthquake more effective and disable annoyances

 Earthquake is generally very inconvenient to be cast at any point because of how it affects your whole party.
-This disables that behavior, and in case you don't enjoy feeling like casting it might give you a tiny seizure, it also disables the screen shake.

-It also makes it more effective, by making the saves and damage decay less harshly:
+This disables that behavior, and in case you don't enjoy feeling like casting it might give you a tiny seizure, it also disables the screen shake.It also makes it more effective, by making the saves and damage decay less harshly:

 1st round: vanilla, 6d6 damage, -6 save to avoid unconsciousness 2nd round: 5d6 damage, -4 save
 3rd round: 4d6 damage, -2 save

-Additionally, it fixes the likely incorrect probability of 3% to summon a hostile elemental, so it is 2% instead.

-These three tweaks (party-friendly, no shake, effectiveness) are all optional, to honor the previous design that divided them in three components and can be disabled in the configuration file (all enabled by default).
+These three tweaks modifications are all optional.

 **Component 260:** Make Negative Plane Protection's duration increase somewhat as you level up